mlearnfab/jbook-pythonfab/_sources/intro.md

 # <font color="maroon">Schedule</font>

 All sessions are online and hosted in Zoom.
 The most current session schedule is posted in the [Meetup: Python for Absolute Beginners](https://www.meetup.com/python-for-absolute-beginners/).
 The schedule can also be found on the [schedule](page-schedule) page.
-Please be sure to join the Meetup group for news and the most up-to-date schedule. s
+Please be sure to join the Meetup group for news and the most up-to-date schedule.

 # <font color="maroon">Registration</font>

 If you are interested in attending any of the sessions, you must register (one-time) by creating an account in our Moodle Learning Management Systems.
 Registration instructions can be found on our [registration](page-registration) page.

-The Moodle Learning Management System provides instructional resources, recordings of the live sessions, and feedback from the instructors on problems and exercises.